 Database backups are automatically created every day and kept for 7 days.

 What framework/language is used to implement OnePagePay?

-What access controls are there around the contact & transaction data does OnePagePay store and is the live environment distinct to the dev/staging environment?
+What access controls are there around the contact & transaction data that OnePagePay stores and is the live environment distinct to the dev/staging environment?

 Production and test environments are separated and run in different virtual networks.